 Proper oral hygiene is essential to the success of any dental treatment.
-There is a common misconception regarding dental work.
-This misconception is often stated as: “I saw the dentist and he crowned or fixed my teeth, so now I don’t need to worry about cavities anymore.”
+There is a common misconception that is often stated along the lines of “I saw the dentist and he fixed my teeth, so now I don’t need to worry about cavities anymore.”
 This notion can’t be further from the truth.

-In most circumstance, the teeth you are born with will be the most resistant to cavities and problems in their natural state.
-After dentists remove carious tooth structure and replace it with manmade materials, teeth actually require more attention and care to ensure tooth disease does not reoccur.
+In most circumstances, the teeth you are born with will be the most resistant to cavities and problems in their natural state.
+After dentists remove carious tooth structure and replace it with man-made materials, teeth actually require more attention and care to ensure tooth disease does not reoccur.

-When a dentist uses manmade materials to restore a tooth or teeth a resultant microscopic junction between the natural tooth surface and the manmade material will always be present.
+When a dentist uses man-made materials to restore a tooth, a resultant microscopic junction between the natural tooth surface and the man-made material will always be present.
 This junction, no matter how small, is microscopically rough and very susceptible to the colonization of oral bacteria and may result in the recurrence of dental disease.

 We strongly believe it is essential to educate our patients regarding the process of dental diseases and the best ways to prevent their occurrence and recurrence prior to any dental treatment.
 We have knowledgeable and competent doctors and hygienist to help you along the way, ensuring the best long term success of your dental treatment.

-Cavities (Caries): Dental caries is a destructive bacterial tooth infection.
-If not properly diagnosed and treated dental caries will result in tooth destruction, tooth fracture, tooth pain, and eventually tooth loss.
+Dental caries (or cavities) are a destructive bacterial tooth infection.
+If not properly diagnosed and treated, dental caries will result in tooth destruction, tooth fracture, tooth pain, and eventually tooth loss.

-Cavity Prevention: In order for a cavity to form on a tooth’s surface the following components must be present
+In order for a cavity to form on a tooth’s surface, the following components must be present:

 - A tooth

-- An acidic environment for pathologic dental bacteria
+- An acidic environment for pathogenic dental bacteria

 - Substrate (food source) for the bacteria – generally sugars